 God orchestrated an incredible story as to how we got here.
 We were first assigned to go to Vienna, Austria.
 The missionaries we first talked to had to go back to the states because of family health issues.
 So we were put in contact with the new missionaries of the church in Vienna.
 They Skyped us to let us know that they were working on becoming a more indigenous church (which is the goal of churches in other countries) and they suggested a small church they had just left in the Canary Islands that may need some help.

-We were introduced to Steve and Dawn.
+We were introduced to the missionaries in the Canary Islands.
 We had no idea there were even islands off the coast of Africa.
-The moment we Skyped them, we felt right at home.
-We could not have asked God for a more loving and helpful mentors on the field.
+The moment we Skyped them, we knew that Las Palmas was where God was calling us..

 How can I give?